This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • How do you get dengue fever?

 When bitten by mosquitoes carrying the virus.
-These mosquitoes can also carry other viruses such as Chikungunya, Yellow Fever and Zika.1
+These mosquitoes can also carry other viruses such as Chikungunya, Yellow Fever and Zika.3

 • Which countries are affected by dengue fever?

-Over 100 countries, including Africa, the Americas, Eastern Mediterranean, South East Asia and the Western Pacific are affected (see map).2
+Over 100 countries, including Africa, the Americas, Eastern Mediterranean, South East Asia and the Western Pacific are affected.
+Dengue is also spreading to new areas, including Europe (see map).1,2

 • What are the symptoms of dengue fever?

 This virus usually causes an infection which feels like severe flu.
-It should be suspected when you have a high fever with two or more of the following symptoms: severe headache, pain behind the eyes, muscle and joint pain, nausea, vomiting, swollen glands or a rash.1
+Symptoms may include: severe headache, pain behind the eyes, muscle and joint pain, nausea, vomiting, swollen glands or a rash.1

 Symptoms usually occur between 4 and 10 days after being bitten, and usually last for 2-7 days1.
 Therefore, you may start to feel ill when you are back home after your trip.1